Lincoln Home National Historic Site

-Lincoln Home National Historic Site preserves the Springfield, Illinois home and related historic district where Abraham Lincoln lived from 1844 to 1861, before becoming the 16th president of the United States.
+Lincoln Home National Historic Site preserves the Springfield, Illinois, home and related historic district where Abraham Lincoln lived from 1844 to 1861, prior to becoming the 16th president of the United States.
 The presidential memorial includes the four blocks surrounding the home and a visitor center.

 Historic site

 In 1837, Lincoln moved to Springfield from New Salem at the start of his law career.
 He met his wife, Mary Todd, at her sister's home in Springfield and married there in 1842.

 The historic-site house at 413 South Eighth Street at the corner of Jackson Street, bought by Lincoln and his wife in 1844, was the only home that Lincoln ever owned.
 Three of their children were born there and one, Eddie, died there.
 The house contains twelve rooms spread over two floors.
 During the time he lived here, Lincoln was elected to the House of Representatives in 1846, and elected President in 1860.

 The Lincoln Home has been completely restored to its 1860 appearance.